Loading...

 Operator context

 Hostnames show up everywhere: monitoring dashboards, SSH prompts, log records, certificates, and inventory systems.
-A correct hostname change is both runtime-correct and persistent across reboots.
+A correct change is runtime-correct and persistent across reboots.

 Objective